scalikejdbc/scalikejdbc-cookbook/en/02_quicktour.md

     }

-In the current ScalikeJDBC, the latter is the more recommended style over the direct use of `SQL("...")`.
+Currently, I highly recommend you to choose this style over the direct use of `SQL("...")`.
 Subsequent chapters in this book basically shows code examples using SQL interpolation.

 ### QueryDSL

 QueryDSL is a feature that was added in 1.6.0 which also should not be forgotten.
 This is a type-safe SQL builder.
-It will create an object of the above SQL interpolation.
+It creates an object of the above SQL interpolation.

     import scalikejdbc._